Associate Professor, Clinical Sciences

 Kristina Conner, ND, received her bachelor's degree from St. John's College in Annapolis, Maryland, and her doctor of naturopathy degree from Bastyr University in Seattle, Washington.
 In 2013, she earned her masters degree in oriental medicine from NUHS.

 "I'd always wanted to be a physician, but I was also interested in nutrition and herbs," says Dr. Conner.
 "I decided on naturopathic medicine when I found out it combined my interests in nutrition and herbs with medicine."
-At the time when she chose her ND school, there were only two such schools in the country.

 "At that time, I was most interested in the midwifery aspect of naturopathy.
 Later, I broadened my interests to women's health and family practice in general.
 That's what I like about naturopathic medicine.
 There's so much to investigate.
 If you get bored with one thing, there's always something else to learn."